MeanderingProgrammer/py-requirements.nvim/README.md

   ad-hoc string manipulation
 - Displays diagnostics in `normal` mode with warnings for not using latest version
 - Cache `pypi` responses within a session to improve performance
+- Auto upgrade dependencies when keymaps are configured

 # Limitations

 - Only supports `requirements.txt` files, if there's interest this can be expanded
-- No support to auto update dependencies
 - `nvim-cmp` ordering is not good

 # Dependencies